 Diabetes Ireland encourages people with type 2 to join one of the three HSE-supported structure education courses.
-These are community-based courses and Diabetes Ireland run the CODE diabetes education programme.

 “These group courses provide people with education and support to plan and achieve goals around their diabetes management.
 They have the additional benefit of the support of others, which can improve outcomes,” says Powell.
 Course participants can find out where to get good care, and what they can expect.